R-process beta-decay neutrino flux from binary neutron star mergers and collapsars

 Recent simulations of BNSMs suggest two main types of ejecta: the prompt ejecta that are dynamically ejected within timescales of $\sim\mathcal{O}(10)$~ms and the long-term outflow driven from the merger remnant consisting of a central BH or a hypermassive neutron star (HMNS) with an accretion disk, which can persist for $\sim\mathcal{O}(1-10)$~s~\cite{Shibata:2019wef}.
 The dynamical ejecta consist of materials that are tidally disrupted as well as those squeezed out from the contact interface when the two neutron stars collide.
 The ejecta mass of either component, $M_{\rm dyn}$, may range between $10^{-4}$~$M_\odot$ to $10^{-2}$~$M_\odot$, depending on the binary mass ratio as well as the nuclear EoS.
-Because the expansion history of different dynamical ejecta components can be different, we examine the $\bar\nu_e$ emission from them with expansion parameters given by Case A and B separately as Model BNSM-dyn.
+Because the expansion history of different dynamical ejecta components can be different, we examine the $\bar\nu_e$ emission from them with expansion parameters given by Case A and B separately as model BNSM-dyn.
 A and BNSM-dyn.
 B, respectively (see Table~\ref{tab:model}).

-As for the dynamical ejecta, their mass ejection time scale is typically shorter than the $r$-process time scale, we neglect the time dependence of mass ejection.
+For the dynamical ejecta, since their mass ejection timescale $\sim\mathcal{O}(10)$~ms is typically much shorter than the $r$-process time scale $\sim\mathcal{O}(1)$~s, we neglect the time dependence of mass ejection and assume that all ejecta are ejected promptly at the same time for simplicity.
 Under this approximation, the $r$-process $\bar\nu_e$ spectrum flux (per unit energy per unit time per unit area) at a distance $D$ far away from the source can be easily computed as

 where the expression of $dN_{\bar{\nu}_e}/(dM dE_{\bar{\nu}_e} dt)$ was given in Eq.~\eqref{eq:nu_emiss}.
 Using the above equation, we also compute the total $\bar\nu_e$ number flux $F_{\bar\nu_e,\rm dyn} \equiv \int dE_{\bar\nu_e} \Phi_{\bar\nu_e,\rm dyn}(E_{\bar\nu_e},t)$ as well as their average energy $\langle E_{\bar\nu_e} \rangle_{\rm dyn}\equiv \left ( \int dE_{\bar\nu_e} E_{\bar\nu_e} \Phi_{\bar\nu_e,\rm dyn} \right) / \left( \int dE_{\bar\nu_e} \Phi_{\bar\nu_e,\rm dyn} \right ) $.